Skip to content

 4. Offset accounts

-Having a home loan can be a bit of a juggle.
-You need to prioritise your mortgage repayments, but you also need to eat, keep the lights on, and treat yourself from time to time.
-An offset account can reduce the cost of your repayments without taking away your money forever.
+Having a home loan can be a bit of a juggle—you’ve got to prioritise your repayments, but you still need to eat, keep the lights on, and treat yourself every now and then.
+An offset account can help you save on interest without locking your money away.
+It doesn’t change your repayment amount, but you could pay off your loan faster.

-Dropping your pay into the offset account can be a great habit if you want to pay less interest (you do).
-And because it's a savings account, you'll still have access to the money in there when you need it.
-With Up, you can create up to 50 Savers, all of which become free 100% offsets on both fixed and variable loans.
+If you want to pay less interest (you do), dropping your pay into an offset account is a great habit to have.
+And because it's a savings account, you'll still have access to all the money in there.
+With Up, you can create up to 50 Savers across both your Up and 2Up accounts—all of which become free 100% offsets on both fixed and variable loans.

 Plus, your deposits are protected by the government's Financial Claims Scheme (FCS) for up to $250,000.
 This is peace of mind you won’t get with non-bank lenders.